athenian-computational-thinking/athenian-cs-mkdocs/docs/ct-projects.md

 ### [Medieval Day Trajectory Calculator MM '23](https://github.com/athenian-ct-projects/Medieval-Day-MD) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Medieval-Day-MD)](https://repl.it/github/athenian-ct-projects/Medieval-Day-MD)
 * This is a trajectory calculator for use with the Medieval Day catapults
 * What unit is it in?
 Also, how do they know the release velocity?
 MA
+* This should actually be in Newtonian Olympics Day. -ML

 ## Mock Congress Day